Last Updated on 17 December, 2020 by Veronica

 Le Chateau des Barons du Pont

-This castle is built between the 13th and 14th centuries in order to serve as a fortress to the Baroness du Pont.
-In 1675, there was a revolt called “the revolt of the hats where the inhabitants were protesting against the new tax hike.
-They destroyed and burned the castle.
+In 1675, the revolt was called “the revolt of the hats ” where the inhabitants protested against the new tax hike.
+As a result, they destroyed and burned the castle.

 In the early 18th century, the main building was rebuilt.
-During the revolution, it used as a prison, and today is the Town Hall of Pont-l’Abbé and the Bigouden Museum.
+It was used as a prison during the revolution, and today is the Town Hall of Pont-l’Abbé and the Bigouden Museum.

 The Church of Notre Dame des Carmes

-The Church of Notre Dame des Carmes (Our Lady of the Carmelites) is the former chapel Carmelite convent founded in 1383 by Baron Hervé IV Du Pont and his wife Péronnelle de Rochefort who appealed to the religious of the order of the Mount Carmel to instruct and catechize the people in his domain.
-It is built a convent, a cloister and a church, the works are completed in 1411.
+The Church of Notre Dame des Carmes (Our Lady of the Carmelites) is the former chapel Carmelite convent founded in 1383 by Baron Hervé IV Du Pont and his wife Péronnelle de Rochefort.

 - Check Out: Best things to do in Nantes